Recycling

 Here are some reliable websites that will help you understand what recycling means and what can be recycled.
 There are also websites with facts about recycling and some fun activities.

-This is a fun, educational website with information that's easy understand.
+This is a fun, educational website with information that's easy to understand.
 The articles have been taken from a few different places.

-- Choose Science from the topics on the home page and then the Environment tab.
+Choose Science from the topics on the home page and then the Environment tab.

-- Scroll down the page to find Recycling listed under Environmental Issues.
+Look down the page to find Recycling listed under Environmental Issues.

-- You will find what recycling means, why it's a good thing, how the recycling loop works and other interesting facts.
+You will find what recycling means, why it's a good thing, how the recycling loop works and other interesting facts.

-- You can also use the search bar at the very top of the page to find more information about recycling.
+You can also use the search bar at the very top of the page to find more information about recycling.

-Britannica is part of EPIC, a collection of reliable websites covering lots of different topics.
+Elementary (Gale in Context) is part of EPIC, a collection of reliable websites covering lots of different topics.
 It has been put together especially for New Zealand school students and helps to answer questions on recycling.

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
 Or you can chat with one of our AnyQuestions librarians between 1 and 6 pm Monday to Friday and they will help you online.
 Some EPIC databases may also be available through your public library.